-Good insulation is imperative to a successful night of camping out.
+The first thing we will tell you in this quilt buying guide is that good insulation is imperative to a successful night of camping out.
 We strongly recommend your first purchase to be an underquilt.
 About 65-70% of your body heat escapes from your backside, through the thin layers of your hammock's fabric.
-A pad helps to a point before colder temps drive you to find a wamer solution.
+A pad helps to a point before colder temps drive you to find a warmer solution.
 While you can pile on layers or use an already owned sleeping bag for your top insulation, it is difficult to keep your body warm without a properly designed underquilt.
 A full length or a 3/4 length underquilt can help create a good seal against the elements.

 I am from __________.
 I am unsure what quilt rating I need for my area.
 What should I look for?

 Regardless of where you are from, the best way to determine your needs will be with your own camping habits.
-If you do not sleep in weather conditions below a certain temperature rating, you can safely assume our quilt rating will be true to its claim.
+If you do not sleep in weather conditions below a certain temperature rating, you can safely assume our Hammock Gear quilt temperature rating will be true to its claim.